Locations:

 Management and Treatment

-The treatment for prepatellar bursitis depends on if your bursa is inflamed or infected.
-Most cases of prepatellar bursitis that just involve inflammation can be treated from home without medical intervention.
-If an infection is the cause of the prepatellar bursitis, antibiotics are needed to treat it.
+Prepatellar bursitis treatment depends on the severity of the condition.
+You can treat most cases of prepatellar bursitis that just involve inflammation from home without medical intervention.
+If an infection is the cause of the prepatellar bursitis, you’ll need antibiotics to treat it.

 Advertisement